Gitlab

 Google Drive

-The Google Drive integration lets you search, read, create, and manage files and folders in your Drive directly through AI interactions.
-Use it to organize documents, retrieve file contents, share files, and automate common Drive tasks without switching to your browser.
+The Google Drive integration lets you search, read, and manage files and folders in your Google Drive directly through Claude.
+Use it to access documents, create new files, organize content, and collaborate on shared resources without leaving your conversation.

 Connect anything.
 Anywhere.